Employment

 - Evaluate team and individual athletic performance consistently using video, photography, data sheets and other means; address skills improvement during practice sessions.

-- Work with other coaches and staff members to carry out goals and strategies for the team(s).
+- Work with other assistant coaches (if assigned) and other staff members to carry out goals and strategies for the team(s).

 - Report game statistics as required.